froghramar/froghramar.com/_posts/2022-06-19-working-at-toptal.markdown

 Although I can work remotely, I still need to find some overlaps with client work hours.
 I am based in a time zone which is 11-12 hours ahead of the USA.
 So I find it difficult sometimes to find overlaps.
 Most of the clients require 50% time overlap on average.

+Time zone difference is also a challenge for job search.
+Most of the jobs are posted during US work hours.
+I cannot apply to most of the daily job posts since I am mostly sleeping at that time.
+I can apply to those jobs the next morning, but the first few applicants are more likely to get selected due to the Toptal matching algorithm.

 ### Unpredictability of Work

 Most of the jobs I found on toptal, are short term and 3-6 months on average.
 Which means I need to search for new jobs very frequently.
 Even as I progress in my career, this unpredictability may never totally go away.